Empagliflozin / Linagliptin Dosage

 Initial dose: Empagliflozin 10 mg-linagliptin 5 mg orally once a day in the morning

--May increase to empagliflozin 25 mg-linagliptin 5 mg orally once a day for patients tolerating the lower dose
+-For patients tolerating therapy, may increase to empagliflozin 25 mg-linagliptin 5 mg once a day

 Maximum dose: Empagliflozin 25 mg-linagliptin 5 mg per day